What is Garamond font?

 "Garamond is a masterpiece of form and function," he wrote.
 "It works.
 Seen from distance or up close, it is simply beautiful and functional."

-In 2014, a Pennsylvania 14-year-old published a study that found the U.S. government could save millions of dollars a year if it printed documents in Garamond instead of using Times New Roman, because the letters are thinner and therefor use less ink.
+In 2014, a Pennsylvania 14-year-old published a study that found the U.S. government could save millions of dollars a year if it printed documents in Garamond instead of using Times New Roman, because the letters are thinner and therefore use less ink.

 But it’s not universally beloved.